-In the Animal Crossing series, the Grumpy and Snooty villagers have become nicer with each game.
+The Grumpy and Snooty villagers have become nicer with each game.
 The grumpy villagers have gone from jaded jerks to just being rough on the edges, while snooty villagers have gone from narcissistic and elitist to kind but with refined tastes.

 Gracie in New Leaf, who actually gives you one of the four rare mannequins after her store in the main street opens, and she even understands if you decide not to buy one of her clothes/furniture.

-Happens before the game in Tears To Tiara 2.
+Happens before the game in Tears to Tiara 2.
 Hamil was a very cold and distant child.
 He doesn't think twice in resorting to scorched earth tactics or destroying his own capital city in order to win a battle simulation.
 And he doesn't understand why his father find this sad.
 In the seven years after Hasdrubal's death, having had to watch over the Canaanites suffer under the rule of The Empire, he learns why.
 He now does his absolute best to protect everything and everyone.
 He will still use those tactics, but only if there is absolutely no other choice.

 The Great Khans in Fallout: New Vegas, compared to the Khans of Fallout1 and Fallout2.
 The Khans of 1 and 2 were all about the Rape, Pillage, and Burn, and any interaction was pretty much guaranteed to end in violence.
 The Great Khans, in contrast, make a living selling drugs and can be dealt with entirely through diplomacy.
 Sure, they aren't angels, but the Great Khans are far nicer than the Khans ever were.